kolbbond/simple-magnum-gui/README.md

 1. (i cant spell)

 This turned into a straight up GUI library
+The dependent libraries that this is built on are included as sub-dirs so you can clone/fork those repos yourself
 1. Now we have scripting languages
     * Lua
     * Matlab